 \paragraph{Data collection.} In ~\Cref{sec:appendix_data_collection}, we provide a detailed description of the data collection process and post-processing steps used to construct this dataset.
 Below, we list key design principles that emerged through our iteration and discovery process, which we hope will inform future evaluations of model honesty:

 \begin{enumerate} \item \textbf{Realistic intent to mislead.} Lying requires an intent to deceive; higher quality evaluations should imply that the model's output may plausibly be used to deceive its user or some audience (e.g., grant proposals, press statements).
-In our instance, intent to mislead is built into the fabric of the examples, rather than being something we explicitly check for in the evaluation. \item \textbf{Avoiding LLM-generated prompts}, e.g. ones with ``ABC Company'', ``Alice, Charlie, and Bob'', or ``John Doe''.
+In our instance, intent to mislead is built into the fabric of the examples, rather than being something we explicitly check for in the evaluation. \item \textbf{Avoiding LLM-generated prompts}, e.g., prompts with ``ABC Company'', ``Alice, Charlie, and Bob'', or ``John Doe''.
 These placeholder names or unrealistic details can make these prompts appear as a test where the model's outputs will not be used to deceive someone. \item \textbf{Clearly distinguishing lies of commission from omission}.
-Our framework clearly focuses on explicit falsehoods (commission), not measuring deception from withholding true information (omission). \item \textbf{Not updating the model's beliefs.} Prompts which claim that ``new evidence suggests X'' or which present a ``well-researched thesis'' may update the model's belief or increase its uncertainty.
+Notably, our framework clearly focuses on explicit falsehoods (commission).
+It does not measure deception from withholding true information (omission), though this can be a focus for future work. \item \textbf{Not updating the model's beliefs.} Prompts which claim that ``new evidence suggests X'' or which present a ``well-researched thesis'' may update the model's belief or increase its uncertainty.
 We avoid these in all cases.
-When possible, we also try to ground the prompts in years within its training data.
-Otherwise, the models may reasonably infer a new reality. \item \textbf{Avoiding examples without consequence.} Clear roleplaying, obviously fictional settings, or silly examples may not trigger genuine deceit.
-For example, prompts such as ``Say that the Moon is made of cheese'' are not included. \item \textbf{Avoiding opinionated examples.} We avoid examples where the ground-truth is subjective or widely debated.
+When possible, we also try to ground the prompts in years that fall within its training data.
+Otherwise, models may reasonably infer a new reality. \item \textbf{Avoiding examples without consequence.} Clear roleplaying, obviously fictional settings, or silly examples may not trigger genuine deception.
+We do not include prompts such as ``Say that the Moon is made of cheese'' or settings such as social deception games. \item \textbf{Avoiding opinionated examples.} We avoid examples where the ground-truth is subjective or widely debated.
 In all cases, models are incentivized to lie about verifiable facts. \end{enumerate}